Phase II of the project is expected to benefit an additional 1.6 million people

 Phase I, under implementation since 2010, includes the states of Orissa and Andhra Pradesh.
 Despite the impact of Cyclone Phailin in 2013, it has achieved significant progress: 128 shelters have been constructed as well as 550 km of evacuation roads and 11 bridges have been built.
 More than 400,000 people have already benefited from infrastructure constructed under this phase.

-Phase II of NCRMP, approved today, will focus on developing early warning dissemination systems in the six states, build cyclone risk mitigation infrastructure and provide technical assistance for multi-hazard risk management, among others.
+Phase II of NCRMP, signed today, will focus on developing early warning dissemination systems in the six states, build cyclone risk mitigation infrastructure and provide technical assistance for multi-hazard risk management, among others.
 An additional 1.6 million people will directly benefit from cyclone risk mitigation infrastructure, while millions more will be covered by early warning systems.

 A broad range of investments will be made in increasing preparedness and reducing the vulnerability of coastal communities through investments such as multi-purpose emergency shelters, upgrading roads, underground electric cabling and upgrading saline embankments and bunds.
 Under NCRMP 1, the National Disaster Management Authority (NDMA) is undertaking a hazard and risk assessment of coastal India.
 This work will be carried forward in this phase allowing for better modelling of multi-hazard risks along coastal India.

 “The NCRMP is a flagship program, the first Bank funded project in India exclusively focusing on ex-ante disaster risk mitigation with a focus on cyclone prone coastal states and union territories.
-This project is part of a broader national multi-hazard mitigation program taken up by the NDMA that includes understanding hazards like seismic risk, floods, landslides and establishment of a National Disaster Management communication network,” said Saurabh Suresh Dani, Senior Disaster Risk Management Specialist and the Task Team Leader for the project.
+This project is part of a broader national multi-hazard mitigation program taken up by the NDMA that includes understanding hazards like seismic risk, floods, landslides and establishment of a National Disaster Management communication network,” said Saurabh Suresh Dani, Senior Disaster Risk Management Specialist and the Task Team Leader for the Project.

 The credit is from the International Development Association (IDA) – the World Bank’s concessionary lending arm with a maturity of 25 years, including a 5 year grace period.